keimlink/docker-sphinx-doc/README.md

 ## `sphinx-doc:latex`

 This image is based off of [python](https://hub.docker.com/_/python/) and contains all packages needed to build the LaTeX documentation.
-Because it's based off of [buildpack-deps](https://registry.hub.docker.com/_/buildpack-deps/) and has a large number of extremely common Debian packages.
+Because the python image is based on [buildpack-deps](https://registry.hub.docker.com/_/buildpack-deps/) and includes large number of common Debian packages the resulting image is much larger than the other variant.

 ## Code of Conduct